L0gi/nicerFutureSite/README.md

 - less empty space at the top of trade package

-- when clicking send the number of total cards in the bundle are shown at the bottom of the overlay,
+- when clicking send the number of total cards in the bundle are shown at the bottom of the overlay (http://imgur.com/a/XgJOg),

 - removed italics